2007 WD5: Discovery

 The asteroid was discovered on 20 November 2007 by Andrea Boattini of the NASA-funded Catalina Sky Survey on Mount Lemmon, near Tucson, Arizona, United States, using a 1.5-meter telescope.
 It was discovered in the constellation Taurus at an apparent magnitude of +20.
 This is about 400,000 times fainter than most people can see with the naked eye on a dark night far from city lights.
 It was discovered nineteen days after passing near Earth.
 By the time it arrived at Mars it had an apparent magnitude of roughly +26 and therefore appeared over 100 times fainter than at the time of discovery.

+Orbit

+2007 WD5 orbits the Sun at a distance of 2.46 astronomical units.
+The orbit's eccentricity is 0.59 and its inclination is 2.4°.